stfalcon-studio/ContentManager/README.md

 # ContentManager
 Library for getting photo or video from a device gallery, cloud or camera.
 With asynchronous load from the cloud and fixed bugs for some problem devices like Samsung or Sony.

+### Who we are
+Need iOS and Android apps, MVP development or prototyping?
+Contact us via info@stfalcon.com.
+We develop software since 2009, and we're known experts in this field.
+Check out our [portfolio](https://stfalcon.com/en/portfolio) and see more libraries from [stfalcon-studio](https://stfalcon-studio.github.io/).

 ### Download

 Download via Gradle: